ncolesummers/microservices-calculator/README.md

 A microservices example using Dapr

 This project uses the Dapr runtime to create a distributed calculator.
-The services are written in multiple languages including Go, Python, TS/JS, and C#.
+The services are written in multiple languages including Go, Python, TS/JS, C#, and WAT.
 Frameworks used include Deno, Gorilla/mux, Flask, .NET, Rocket and React.

 ```mermaid
 flowchart TD